 Sprint Retrospectives…the other bookend to Sprints.
-Retros mark the official end of the Sprint and serves to provide teams the opportunity to reflect so that the next Sprint is even more efficient.
+Retros mark the official end of the Sprint and provide teams the opportunity to reflect so the next Sprint is even more efficient.

 Like all meetings, Sprint Retrospectives can be very useful or attendants can leave feeling confused and even angry if they feel like their time was wasted.
 They require planning from the ScrumMaster for teams to reap its full benefits.
 There are a lot of Retrospective activities out there; it helps to know what kind the team needs.

 Periodic Sprint Retrospectives are clockwork meetings that happen at every Sprint.
 They are more simple and lightweight, and the goal for these is to surface problems.
 If you fail to surface a problem, that, in itself, is a problem.
 Holding Sprint Retrospectives in a regular manner allows teams to identify repeating issues.
 A root cause analysis like the 5 Why’s is an effective exercise for recurring problems, just make sure to check your work by going up and down the chart.
 If A causes B which causes C, then C wouldn’t happen if not for B which wouldn’t happen if not for A.

 Event-driven Retrospectives happen when something extraordinary happens.
 Not necessarily, but often, Event-driven Retrospectives are triggered by a negative event.
 ScrumMasters should have data prepared for the team to analyze and review how and why the event took place.
 Event-driven Retrospectives are also called post mortems.